 Any historic structure or fabric lost to the effects of fire is irreplaceable.
 There is a finite number of buildings and any loss will have a significant and cumulative adverse impact on the country's heritage assets.
 Fire loss can adversely affect the significance, authenticity and continuing use of these buildings.

 Historic buildings are of considerable economic value, especially to the tourist industry and for their positive impact to their surrounding area and community.
-There has been a significant level of loss to our built heritage through the effects of fire and it is incumbent upon us to ensure all practical steps are taken to protect these buildings.
+There has been a significant level of loss to our built heritage through the effects of fire and it is incumbent upon us to make sure all practical steps are taken to protect these buildings.

 If you currently own or have responsibility over a listed or building of significant heritage value then you should consider the impact of fire to both the life risk within the property and also the cultural and potential business impact fire could have.

-If you think that your building has historic significance and may not be on our existing exempt list, please email us with full details of your premises.
-Email us here. *not all requests will automatically qualify for inclusion on the list - we will inform you of the outcome of your request.
+If you think that your building has historic significance and may not be on our existing exempt list, please fill out our online form with full details of your premises.

 The following guidance gives a comprehensive outline of some of the main hazards and considerations that you can identify to help keep yourself, visitors and the heritage value of your property safe from fire.